Fourth Trimester Care: Healing, Bonding & Balance

 What is the Fourth Trimester?

 The fourth trimester is the 12-week period immediately following childbirth.
-During this time:
+During this time:- The newborn is adjusting to life outside the womb.

 - The mother is healing physically from childbirth.